mjpcollins/sneks/README.md

 Every turn, you roll either a die or some dice.
 The ultimate aim is to win, the side affect is getting quite drunk.

 To win, you must get to square 100.
-If you over shoot, you bounce.
+If you overshoot, you bounce.
 For clarification, if one is on square 98 and they roll a 5, they will overshoot 100 and bounce back to square 97.